-- 1. AICPA Content Specification Outlines of the material tested on the Financial Accounting and Reporting section of the exam

-- 2. Multiple-choice questions

-- 3. Simulation problems

-- 4. AICPA unofficial answers with the author's explanations for the multiple-choice questions

-- 5. Author's answers to simulation problems
+- 1. AICPA Content Specification Outlines of material tested on the Regulation Examination - 2.
+Multiple-choice questions - 3.
+Task-based simulation problems - 4.
+AICPA unofficial answers with the author's explanations for the multiple-choice questions - 5.
+Author answers to task-based simulations

-Also included at the end of this text is a complete Sample Financial Accounting and Reporting CPA Examination.
+Also included at the end of this text is a complete Sample Regulation Examination.
 The sample exam is included to enable candidates to gain experience in taking a "realistic" exam.
 While studying the modules, the candidate can become accustomed to concentrating on fairly narrow topics.
 By working through the sample examination near the end of their study programs, candidates will be better prepared for taking the actual examination.
-Because some simulations require the use of research materials, it is useful to have the appropriate electronic research database (FASB Financial Accounting Research System or a printed copy of professional standards to complete the sample examination).
+Because some task-based simulations require the use of research materials, it is useful to have the appropriate electronic research database (Internal Revenue Code and Income Tax Regulations) or printed versions of the Internal Revenue Code and Income Tax Regulations to complete the sample examination.
 Remember that this research material will not be available to answer the multiple-choice questions.